AndreWal/AndreWal.github.io/content/project/geogr.md

 +++
-title = "Global Political Development in Long-Term Perspective" date = 2018 draft = false
+title = "Geography and the Formation and Design of States and Markets" date = 2018 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["State Formation","Colonialism","Inequality","Economic Development"]
+tags = ["Geography","State Formation","Markets"]

 # Project summary to display on homepage.
 summary = ""